dlorent/teleport/docs/5.0/preview/database-access.md

   Cancel requests issued by the PostgreSQL clients connected to Teleport proxy won't be passed to the database server.
 * Any of the [authentication methods](https://www.postgresql.org/docs/current/auth-methods.html)
-  except for the client certificate authentication.
+  except for client certificate authentication.

 ## Demo